zx80/flask-simple-auth/DOCUMENTATION.md

 - test `FSA_HTTP_AUTH_OPTS`?
 - password re could use a dict for providing an explanation?
 - refactor password manager in a separate class?
+- refactor!
 - how to have several issuers and their signatures schemes?
 - add `issuer` route parameter? see `realm`.
 - authz/authn instead of authorize/auth?
-- rename ANY/ALL/NONE so something more intuitive!
+- rename ANY/ALL/NONE to something more intuitive!
 - ability to add an authentication scheme? eg send a mail with a link, or code with a SMS, or trigger some app…